Machine Applied, Hand Applied, or Customer Imprinted?

 - Shelf life typically over 1 year

-- Labels with special thermal transfer priniting can be subjected to:
+- Labels with special thermal transfer printing can be subjected to:

-Direct Thermal: No ribbon with heat sensitive material
+Direct Thermal: No ribbon with a heat-sensitive material

 - The main process used for adding additional information, such as product description and bar codes to food product labels